opensensorhub/osh-js/vuepress/docs/src/guide/timesync/general.md

 **Note For further details about how the algorithm works, see [Advanced section](../advanced/datasynchronizer.md)*

+The **masterTimeRefreshRate** defines the time to refresh and send the masterTime through the BroadcastChannel.
+Depending on the data frequency, it can be useful to change the default value.

 ## Channels

 The *DataSynchronizer* will receive the data through